Azure-Samples/openai-chat-app-entra-auth-builtin/README.md

 The project includes all the infrastructure and configuration needed to setup Microsoft Entra authentication, provision Azure OpenAI resources (with keyless access), and deploy the app to [Azure Container Apps](https://learn.microsoft.com/azure/container-apps/overview) using the [Azure Developer CLI](https://learn.microsoft.com/azure/developer/azure-developer-cli/overview).

-We recommend first going through the [deployment steps](#deployment) before running this app locally, since the local app needs credentials for Azure OpenAI to work properly.
+We recommend first going through the [deploying steps](#deploying) before running this app locally, since the local app needs credentials for Azure OpenAI to work properly.

 ## Features